René Thomas (racing driver): Aviation

 Beginning around 1910 Thomas flew airplanes for the Antoinette company whose president was Leon Levavasseur.
 Hubert Latham was one of Thomas's fellow Antoinette test pilots.
 Thomas competed in early aviation competitions throughout Europe.
-In Milan Italy in October 1910 Thomas was involved in the world's first mid-air collision when his Antoinette monoplane fell onto the Farman biplane of Scottish aviator Captain Bertram Dickson.
+In Milan, Italy in October 1910 Thomas was involved in the world's first mid-air collision when his Antoinette monoplane fell onto the Farman biplane of Scottish aviator Captain Bertram Dickson.
 Thomas miraculously was not seriously injured but Dickson suffered internal injuries and never fully recovered, eventually dying in 1913.

+During World War I, Thomas initially served as a pilot, but was wounded in action and released.